 In El Cuarton I saw a house with another great view but further enquiries brought the news that the current owner was in prison!
 Then I shortlisted a great little house in El Cuarton but the sellers took a deposit about 2 hours after I had seen it, irritating but still useful for Alex to know.
 The way the media have been reporting the Spanish property market recently buyers could be forgiven for thinking that everything is for sale and they can stroll around with no competition.
 While that may be true in the new-build sector of the market it certainly isn’t the case in prime locations like Tarifa and so this example helped to confirm for Alex that when I had told him that well-priced property was selling, and selling quickly, it was true.
 So my first foray was a bit of a disappointment but I was now certain that the very best location for Alex would be El Cuarton.

 A couple of weeks later I heard about a renovated farmhouse at Facinas, very pretty but way over priced and then we got lucky.
 Another house had just come on the market in El Cuarton, with a very genuine need to sell and the price reflected that.
 Aware that time was running out if Alex and his family were going to be moving in anywhere on July 4th I went to see the house on April 9th.
 This time not only did it tick all the boxes but the documentation was fine.
 I reported back to Alex that the house was charming, it fitted the bill and definitely worth him coming to see it.
 We viewed it on May 1st and I had to do quite a bit of pre-planning to ensure that even though it was a Public Holiday in Spain the right people were lined up to see Alex in the event that he wanted to proceed.
-So an English-speaking lawyer, Miguel Ángel Peral Cortés, was on standby to make a 120kms round trip to see us, as was my preferred mortgage broker Rod Younger, so not a minute of a very tight schedule was wasted.
+So an English-speaking lawyer, Miguel Ángel Peral Cortés, was on standby to make a 120kms round trip to see us so not a minute of a very tight schedule was wasted.